Oregon St. offense keeps humming in 12-2 win over Miss. St.

-OMAHA, Neb. — It has been decades since an offense at the College World Series has been as prolific as Oregon State’s.

-The good times — and the runs — kept rolling for the Beavers in a 12-2 win over Mississippi State on Friday.
-Oregon State used a five-run second inning to build a big lead, batted around twice and never were threatened thanks to Brandon Eisert’s season-long 5 1/3 innings of one-hit shutout relief.
+OMAHA, Neb. — Oregon State used a five-run second inning to build a big lead, Brandon Eisert pitched a season-long 5 1/3 innings of one-hit shutout relief, and the Beavers beat Mississippi State 12-2 in the College World Series on Friday to set up a bracket final rematch.

-Oregon State joined 1995 Cal State Fullerton as the only teams in CWS history to score 11 or more runs in three consecutive games.
-The Beavers’ 43 runs is the highest total by a team through four games since 2001.

-“When you’re swinging the bat well, you have a lot of confidence going up and down the lineup,” coach Pat Casey said.
-“We’ve got a team approach to swinging.
-I think they have a lot of trust in one another.
-I’ve been through spells during the year when we haven’t swung the bat well.
-They’re swinging it well at the right time.
-Certainly it’s something I’m excited about.”

 The Beavers (51-11-1) have staved off elimination three times since losing their CWS opener to North Carolina last Saturday.
 They beat Washington, North Carolina and now Mississippi State.
 Another win over the Bulldogs (39-18) on Saturday would send Oregon State to the best-of-three CWS finals for the first time since 2007.